The Arc of Tennessee ®

 Si tiene un niño o miembro de la familia con una incapacidad intelectual o de desarrollo, puede contactuar Pathfinder a: 615-875-5083 para recibir más información sobre recursos y servicios.

-The Arc Tennessee was selected to receive a sub-grant for $30,000 through The Arc’s School-to-Community Transition Initiative!
-This project was made possible through generous support from the AT&T Foundation.
-The grant is a collaborative effort between The Arc Tennessee and three local chapters: The Arc Cumberland Valley, The Arc Davidson County, and The Arc Williamson County.
-These organizations will be providing a variety of recruitment and employment supports for Next Steps at Vanderbilt and IDEAL at Lipscomb University, both post secondary programs for young adults with intellectual and developmental disabilities.
+The Arc Tennessee received a sub-grant through The Arc’s School-to-Community Transition Initiative!
+This project was made possible through the AT&T Foundation.
+The grant is a collaborative effort between The Arc Tennessee, The Arc Cumberland Valley, The Arc Davidson County, and The Arc Williamson County.
+These chapters providing a variety of recruitment and employment supports for Next Steps at Vanderbilt and IDEAL at Lipscomb University, both post secondary programs for young adults with intellectual and developmental disabilities.
 Read more about this project HERE.

 What challenges and joys arise when people with intellectual and developmental disabilities and their families age?
 The Vanderbilt Kennedy Center and The Arc Tennessee want to interview families about the issue of aging and then share what we learn with policymakers.
 If you or your family member has an intellectual or developmental disability and is over the age of 40, we would like to sit down (for about an hour) and learn from you.
 Please email: Courtney Taylor or call (615) 322-5658.

 Vanderbilt School of Medicine is conducting a Brain Imaging Study of Adults with Down Syndrome.
 The goal of the study is to investigate new ways to detect brain changes associated with Down syndrome and Alzheimer disease.
 For more information read the brochure HERE.